Which school do you want to support?

 Education is the largest function of government.

 It's important to acknowledge that most Californians have no idea at all about their state's level of investment in education, either in absolute terms or relative terms.
-According to a survey by the Public Policy Institute of California (PPIC), only 15% of Californians can correctly identify the biggest slice of the state's budget.
-Nearly half think that the state spends more on prisons than any other function.
+In a 2015 survey by the Public Policy Institute of California (PPIC), only 15% of Californians could correctly identify the biggest slice of the state's budget.
+Nearly half thought that the state spends more on prisons than any other function.
+Not even close.

-California funding for K-12 education is skimpy, but it is still the largest function of state and local government.
+California could do a lot more to fund public K-12 education, but it is still the largest function of state and local government.

 Questions & Comments